aIntroduction

 3- Performance Management

 Performance management in talent management is a continuous, dynamic process rather than a mere annual ritual.
 Regular feedback and goal setting provide employees with a clear understanding of how their contributions impact the organisation.
-Constructive criticism and praise, delivered in a timely manner, help individuals stay motivated and engaged.
+Constructive criticism and praise, delivered promptly, help individuals stay motivated and engaged.
 These ongoing discussions facilitate a culture of open communication and mutual respect, encouraging employees to take ownership of their performance and development.
 Moreover, aligning individual goals with organisational objectives ensures that every effort contributes meaningfully to the company's overall success.

 4- Succession Planning